 In performance of its duties, the Board of Statutory Auditors supervised compliance with the requirements of Legislative Decree no 254 of 30 December 2016 and the CONSOB Regulation implementing the Decree as adopted by resolution no 20267 of 18 January 2018, with specific reference to the preparation process and the content of the Non-Financial Statement (NFS) issued by Moncler.

-The NFS was approved by the Board of Directors on 28 February 2019 as a document separate from the Directors' Report on the Consolidated a limited review of the NFS in terms of Article 3(10) of Legislative Decree
+The NFS was approved by the Board of Directors on 28 February 2019 as a document separate from the Directors' Report on the Consolidated

 Financial Statements at 31 December 2018.